lvntcnylmz/dotfiles/README.md

 # Arch Linux Dotfiles

 dotfiles are the files that starts wth a . (dot).
 This files are generally responsible for software configurations.
 This repository contains my favorite and most used dotfiles in my Arch Linux setup.
+[Screenshots](#screenshots) are somewhere down there.

 | **Module Type**     | **Module Name**                                                                              |
 |:------------------- |:--------------------------------------------------------------------------------------------:|